-The second thing we need to say, and then I'll let you go, David will say here, cause Araunah's going to give him the threshing floor.
+The second thing we need to say and then I'll let you go.
+David will say here because Araunah is going to give him the threshing floor.
 Araunah has seen the angel too and he's scared to death.

-He's going to give him the threshing floor and David says, "Shall I offer sacrifices to the Lord that have cost me nothing?"
-And of course, that's the principle.
-Sacrifices are sacrifices because they cost us something and so David pays well, offer a sacrifice and again, that sets the stage for the building of the temple, which will happen under Solomon.
+He's going to give him the threshing floor.
+And David says, shall I offer sacrifices to the Lord that have cost me nothing?
+And, of course, that's the principle.
+Sacrifices are sacrifices because they cost us something.

-We're going to take a break and do Psalms on Monday but we're going to take a break now.
+And so, David pays well, offers a sacrifice.
+And again, that sets the stage for the building of the temple, which will happen under Solomon.
+We're going to take a break and do Psalms on Monday, but we're going to take a break now.

-Shabbat Shalom, have a good weekend.
+Shabbat shalom.
+Have a good weekend.